buchgr/bazel-remote/README.md

 #profile_host: 127.0.0.1
 #profile_port: 7070

 # HTTP read/write timeouts.
-# (does not apply to the proxy backends or the profiling endpoint)
+Note that these do not apply to the proxy
+# backends or the profiling endpoint.
+Reasonable values might be twice
+# the length of time that you expect a client to read/write the largest
-# Time units can be one of: "s", "m", "h".
+# likely blob.
+Units can be one of: "s", "m", "h".
-#http_read_timeout: 5s
+#http_read_timeout: 15s
-#http_write_timeout: 10s
+#http_write_timeout: 20s

 # If you want to require simple authentication:
 #htpasswd_file: path/to/.htpasswd